YCFF Guide Trip Information Request Form

 Almost ready to book, but still have some questions.

-Note that bookings are not set in stone until we have a conversation and I have a deposit.
+Note that bookings are not set in stone until we have a conversation and you place a deposit.
 If you select "book it," we will pencil you in temporarily (assuming we have guides available) pending a conversation and deposit.
 Please do not select this option if you are still considering booking with another outfitter.

 An approximate number is okay if you're not sure yet.

 Note that most trips with more than two guests require additional guides.

 Which of the choices best describes your experience level fly fishing for trout?
 Check all that apply for different members of your party.